joshuadavidnelson/archived-post-status/readme.txt

 = Isn't this the same as using the Draft or Private statuses? =

-Actually, no, they are not the same thing.
+They are not the same thing.

 The Draft status is a "pre-published" status that is reserved for content that is still being worked on.
 You can still make changes to content marked as Draft, and you can preview your changes.